Protect your data

 How to write a great video editor resume

-• Video editing software proficiency
+• Video assembly and editing

 Summary example